Risk disclosure: Trading involves substantial risk of loss. Full disclaimer →

 Composure Score

 A session-quality metric calculated at the end of each trading session.
-Unlike PSI — which is a live real-time score — Composure reflects how much of the session was spent in each PSI zone, weighted by psychological cost: Stable time is weighted 1.0×, Caution 0.3×, and Critical 0.05×.
-A long session in the Caution zone will produce a low Composure score even if the PSI looked acceptable at any individual moment.
+Unlike PSI — which is a live real-time score — Composure reflects how much of the session was spent in each PSI zone, weighted by psychological cost: Stable time contributes most, Caution contributes less, Warning contributes very little, and Critical contributes almost nothing.
+A long session in the Caution or Warning zone will produce a low Composure score even if the PSI never crossed into Critical at any single moment.
 Composure is designed to capture session-level discipline, not just end-of-session state.

 03